Vasco Data says a third party may have sold products to Iran

+* Qtrly earnings per share $0.41 Source text for Eikon: Further company coverage:

-Vasco Data Security International Inc (VDSI.O) said some its products may have ended up in Iran in potential violation of U.S. sanctions.
+July 21 Vasco Data Security International Inc said some its products may have ended up in Iran in potential violation of U.S. sanctions.

 The products were sold by its European unit to a third-party distributor and may have been resold to parties in Iran, the Chicago-based company said in a statement.